Improving Time Management with Gamification

 After collecting data from the focus groups , I contextualized them into categories by affinity diagramming to draw insights.

-We need to help students maintain a sustainable balance between work and personal life.
+I need to help students maintain a sustainable balance between work and personal life.

 When a task feels fun or when the student sees value in it, the more approachable it's perceived.